hskye79/medicalhumanitiesmusic-2025-2/li-qinrui.md

 # Jekyll Hyde

-The selected artistic work is the musical Jekyll & Hyde, and I will focus on the piece titled "The Confrontation" from it.The selected artistic work is the musical Jekyll & Hyde, and I will focus on the piece titled "The Confrontation" from it.
+The selected artistic work is the musical Jekyll & Hyde, and I will focus on the piece titled "The Confrontation" from it.The selected artistic work is the musical Jekyll & Hyde

 This piece was composed by Frank Wildhorn, who was born on November 29, 1958.